 Internships and work opportunities in Montreal

 In order to obtain eligibility for working/interning in Canada, students will apply for a SWAP Work Canada Visa.
 Champlain College will facilitate the application process.
 A SWAP Work Canada Visa allows students to work and live in Canada for up to 12 months.
-Some students, for example, may choose to study abroad for a spring semester in Montreal and then stay in Montreal and work for the summer using the SWAP Visa.

 Please note that all internships and employment opportunities are available on a case by case basis.
 The earlier students begin inquiring about opportunities, the more likely they will receive a placement.